coldfumonkeh/jekyll-starter/README.md

-jekyll-starter
+Jekyll Starter Project
 ==============

-A simple Jekyll static site generation structure
+This is the base structure for a simple Jekyll static HTML generation application.